aliciasmith1/YMHM-development/README.md

 # Youth Mental Health Map (YMHM) – Analysis Repository

-This repository contains the analysis scripts and data processing code for a two-part study that developed and validated the Youth Mental Health Map (YMHM) – a digital, youth-centric self-report questionnaire designed to assess transdiagnostic mental health symptoms in young people.
+This repository contains the analysis scripts for a two-part study that developed and validated the Youth Mental Health Map (YMHM) – a digital, youth-centric self-report questionnaire designed to assess transdiagnostic mental health symptoms in young people.

 ---